michaelwnelson/reddit-modqueue-discord/README.md

 `WEBHOOK` &mdash; from Discord setup

 `SKIP_DISCORD` &mdash; optional flag, useful a first-time run to populate the database and not spam Discord

+### Launch your worker

+Finally, we're ready to launch the worker!
+Navigate to the **Overview** tab on your Heroku dashboard and under **Dyno formation** click the **Configure Dynos** link.
+On this page, click the **Edit** button (pencil) and toggle it to on.

+## Free Heroku Hours

+As long as you add a credit card to your account (which won't be charged), you'll be able to run your hobby dyno for free indefinitely.
+According to the [Free dyno hour pool](https://devcenter.heroku.com/articles/free-dyno-hours#free-dyno-hour-pool):

+> Personal accounts are given a base of 550 free dyno hours each month.
+In addition to these base hours, accounts which verify with a credit card will receive an additional 450 hours added to the monthly free dyno quota. **This means you can receive a total of 1000 free dyno hours per month, if you verify your account with a credit card.**